SemihBKGR/design-patterns-in-kotlin/singleton/README.md

 |---|---|
 |Singleton|Creational|

+## Explanation

+> The singleton pattern ensures that only one object of a particular class is ever created.
+All further references to
+> objects of the singleton class refer to the same underlying instance.

-### Explanation
+### Intent

-Ensure that a class has only single instance and provides a global access point to that instance
+> Ensure a class only has one instance, and provide a global point of access to it.

 ### Wikipedia